emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 Newer Teltonika GPS versions automatically detect the emnify APN setting.

-When the GPS tracker is turned on for the first time after the SIM is installed, it shows the status **Attached** in the emnify Portal.
+When the GPS tracker is turned on for the first time after the eSIM is installed, it shows the status **Attached** in the emnify Portal.
 At this point, the device can receive SMS but not establish a data session unless the APN is set up or detected.

 If you've set a username and password for the device, use the following SMS command to set the APN (replacing `USERNAME` and `PASSWORD` with your credentials):